nodecore

 Key features

-• Intelligent routing: dynamically selects the most suitable upstream based on real-time performance metrics (latency, error rate, availability).
-This ensures optimal speed, reliability, and fault-tolerance
+• Intelligent routing — dynamically selects the most suitable upstream based on real-time performance metrics (latency, error rate, availability) for optimal speed, reliability, and fault-tolerance.
+See Upstream config.

 Quick start